What your career path eventually comes down to

 - Don’t job hop for title and salary.
 Arrogance has never gotten anyone far.
 Pick a job that has the best manager you can learn from.

-- Don't job hop because of what your peers are doing.
-You will regress to the mean and eventually be forgotten.
+- Don’t job hop because of what your peers are doing.